A Light shed on Lepton Flavor Universality in B decays: Abstract

 \section{Abstract}

-At the back of succeeding measurements of anomalies in semileptonic decays at several collider experiments hinting at the possible violation of lepton universality, we undertake a concise review of theoretical foundations of the tree- and loop-level b-hadron decays along with experimental environments.
-We revisit the world averages for $R_{D(D^*)}$, $R_{K(K^*)}$, $R_{J/\psi}$ and $R_{\eta_c}$, and provide results within the framework of the relativistic independent quark model in addition to the results from model-independent studies.
-A confirmation of these measurements would soon turn out to be the first observation of physics beyond the Standard Model giving a wider outlook on the better understanding of new physics.
+At the back of succeeding measurements of anomalies in semileptonic decays at LHCb and several collider experiments hinting at the possible violation of lepton flavor universality, we undertake a concise review of theoretical foundations of the tree- and loop-level $b$-hadron decays, $b \to c l \nu_l$ and $b \to s l^+ l^-$ along with experimental environments.
+We revisit the world averages for $R_{D(D^*)}$, $R_{K(K^*)}$, $R_{J/\psi}$, and $R_{\eta_c}$, for the semileptonic transitions and provide results within the framework of the relativistic independent quark model in addition to the results from model-independent studies.
+If the ongoing evaluation of the data of LHC Run 2 confirms the measurements of Run 1, then the statistical significance of the effect in each decay channel is likely to reach 5~$\sigma$.
+A confirmation of these measurements would soon turn out to be the first remarkable observation of the physics beyond the Standard Model providing a wider outlook on the understanding of New Physics.